follperson/follzam/.github/pull_request_template.md

-This is my submission for [ATTN: ASSIGNMENT NAME] [put the name in the title too!].
 I have checked the files changed in this pull request (below), and it contains only the code I wrote for this assignment, not any other assignments.

 I discussed this assignment with these students: [ATTN: NAMES]